Simplify Jobs Review 2026: A Hands-On Test of the Copilot Extension

 Is Simplify Jobs Worth It in 2026?

-To be explicit about scope: this verdict is specifically about Copilot and the Simplify+ tier built on top of it, not the broader Simplify stack (which is acknowledged earlier).
-Most users encounter Simplify through Copilot, that's where the category-defining experience happens.
+To be explicit about scope: this verdict is specifically about Copilot and the Simplify+ tier built on top of it, not the broader stack (which is acknowledged earlier).
+Most users encounter the brand through Copilot, that's where the category-defining experience happens.

 The strongest argument for Simplify+ is the combination of free-tier core autofill, AI cover letters at $39.99, and the relatively low risk of a one-week trial at $19.99.
 The strongest argument against is paying for a tool that solves a problem (form fatigue) you don't actually have.
 If your problem is application volume or quality of fit, the $39.99 is buying you the wrong leverage.